Registered Nurse

 Evaluating patient outcomes and adjusting care plan as needed

-Q10.
-How many types of COPD present?
+Q. How many types of COPD are there?

 There are two main types of COPD: chronic bronchitis and emphysema.